 Being a new developer can be challenging.
 Whether you recently finished a coding bootcamp, went through a Full Stack course online, or have just been learning on your own, there comes a time when you need to start coding real projects.

-For some people, it can be intimidating or even frightening.
-You might start questioning your abilities, have a lot of doubts, and wonder if you know enough to actually build something on your own.
+For some people, it can be intimidating, or even frightening.
+You might start questioning your abilities, have a lot of doubts, or wonder if you know enough to actually build something on your own.

 If you’ve ever felt this way, know that you are not the only one!
 We all go through the phase where we need to take everything we’ve learned and apply it to something that feels tangible and useful - a real-world project.

-In this article, I’ll share five projects you can build to master your skills, feel confident enough to contribute to open source, and do some freelance projects - so you can start applying for jobs.
+In this article, I’ll share five projects you can build to master your skills, feel confident enough to contribute to open source, and do some freelance projects.
+All so you can get ready to start applying for jobs.